 More whimsical stuff.
 Next week I’m doing some short daily posts like last year.
 I’ve done four out of the five so we’ll have to see if I can come up with another one pretty soon.
 After the holidays we’ll have to get back to some proper history.

-I know one old friend of mine who lives in a city of dark and splendour is a regular reader so best wishes to Graham once again.
+I have one old friend who lives in a city of dark and splendour who is a regular reader so best wishes to Graham once again.